 The Symbiotic Flow Weaver

-From tile by tile to plasma symbiosis — the future of reentry protection.
-An active thermal shield that works with the plasma instead of merely enduring it.
+From tile by tile to plasma symbiosis.
+An active thermal shield that works with the reentry plasma instead of merely surviving it — weaving the fire around the hull, harvesting its power, and landing ready to fly again.

 - ~18,000